AcalaNetwork/acala-wiki/karura/integration.md

 Karura uses an _existential deposit_ \(ED\) to prevent dust accounts from bloating state.
 If an account drops below the ED, it will be removed from this account and be donated to the Treasury.

-Kaura's ED is 0.1 KAR.
+Karura's ED is 0.1 KAR.

 ## Transaction Fees